 “The BLM Resource Advisory Councils serves as a forum for the community conversation, which is a component of public land management,” said BLM Las Cruces District Manager Bill Childress.
 “RAC members provide a valuable service to the Bureau by delving into topics and proposing solutions on a wide variety of land and resource use issues.”

 Individuals may nominate themselves or others to serve on an advisory council.
 Nominees, who must be residents of the State of New Mexico, will be selected based on their training, education, and knowledge of the RAC’s geographical area.
 Nominees should also demonstrate a commitment to consensus building and collaborative decision-making.
 All nominations must be accompanied by letters of reference from any represented interests or organizations, a completed RAC application, and any other information that speaks to the nominee’s qualifications.
 This is the second call for nominations.
-If you have already applied in 2020, you do not need to reapply.
+If you have already applied, you do not need to reapply.

 - Category One – Public land ranchers and representatives of organizations associated with energy and mineral development, the timber industry, transportation or rights-of-way, off-highway vehicle use, and commercial recreation.

 - Category Two – Representatives of nationally or regionally recognized environmental organizations, archaeological and historical organizations, dispersed recreation activities, and wild horse and burro organizations.

 - Category Three – Representatives of state, county, or local elected office; representatives and employees of a state agency responsible for the management of natural resources; representatives of Indian Tribes within or adjacent to the area for which the RAC is organized; representatives and employees of academic institutions who are involved in natural sciences; and the public-at-large.